Trade benefits Vikings both obviously and cynically

 Is Cook worth that?
 Only if he remains healthy and productive and retains his current level of explosiveness, and fits into the team’s salary structure while NFL teams face the possibility of a reduced salary cap because of financial losses caused by the pandemic.

-If Cook were injured or lost a step he would look something like current backup Alexander Mattison — a fine young player unlikely to ever command $50 million.
+If Cook gets injured or loses a step, he would look something like current backup Alexander Mattison — a fine young player unlikely to ever command $50 million.

 If the Vikings don’t sign Cook to an extension, Cook will be highly motivated to prove his worth this season, and if he excels again, the team could retain him for another season by placing the franchise tag on him.